EMATech/soundcraft-show-format/Readme.md

     - 255 for internal.
     - 0 for external.
 - expansionCardType: (int)
-    - O for internal.
+    - 0 for internal and D21m stagebox.
-    - 2 for my MULTI DIGITAL card.
+    - 2 for MULTI DIGITAL and MADI cards.
 - moduleType: (int)
     - 1 for internal.
-    - 2 for my MULTI DIGITAL card.
+    - 2 for MULTI DIGITAL and MADI cards.
+    - 3 for D21m stagebox.
 - internalModuleType: (int)
-    - 0 for my MULTI DIGITAL card.
+    - 0 for MULTI DIGITAL and MADI cards and D21m stagebox.
     - 1 for MIC.
     - 2 for Line and internal Lexicon return.
     - 3 for GRAUX output module.